Support Ballymoney Posties High Street collection for Cancer Research

 “We are out all day today till 4.30pm, so far the Ballymoney public have been just brilliant, really generous as ever, you would nearly need a wee machine to lift it is coming so well.”

-"We would just like to thank everyone who has contributed and who will contributed, it is much appreciated and goes to a good cause," he said.
+"We would just like to thank everyone who has contributed and who will contribute, it is much appreciated and goes to a good cause," he said.

 The town's postmen have already held a no uniform day and a golf day as well as a Big Breakfast held this morning.